naydenhristov/Rabbit_Hole/README.md

 Right|1 Right|10 Left|10 RabbitHole Right|1 Left|2
 100

 If your jump is outside of the bonds of the array, you should continue from the beggining.
-If you are at index 1 and command is Right|10 -> you must jump 5 times to the end and then anothe 5 times from the beginning.
+If you are at index 1 and command is Right|10 -> you must jump 5 times to the end and then another 5 times from the beginning.

 Your mission begins at the first element of the array.
 The rabbit hole will be only one.
 The program ends when you find the rabbit hole or when your energy is gone.
 And if it is gone due to bomb explosion you should print “You are dead due to bomb explosion!” on the console or if it is due jumps print